IRA Restrictions – A Guide To Your Best IRA

 This is the standard IRA.
 It’s also known as the traditional or deductible IRA.
-If you have taxable earned income, you are eligible to contribute to this plan.
+If you have taxable earned income, you are eligible to contribute to this plan (but if you or your spouse have a plan at work, you may not be able to deduct the contribution).

-In 2010, the contribution limit is $5,000 ($6,000 if you are 50 or better).
-When you make a contribution, you deduct that amount from your taxable earned income, reducing your taxable income.
-That’s the reason most people have traditional IRA’s – for the tax write off.
-Even though that’s why we make the contribution – that’s not the real pay off.
+In 2015, the contribution limit is $5,500 ($6,500 if you are 50 or better).
+When you make a contribution, you deduct that amount from your taxable earned income, reducing your income tax.
+That’s the reason most people have traditional IRAs – for the tax write-off.
+Even though that’s why we make the contribution – that’s not the real payoff.

 The real benefit of any IRA is that it’s a forced savings.
-In my experience, by the time we retire, we have most of our liquid assets in our retirement accounts for exactly that reason.
-It’s money that is tough to spend.
-But I digress….
+In my experience, by the time we retire we have most of our liquid assets in our retirement accounts for exactly that reason.
+It’s money that is expensive to access (considering income tax and potential penalties) so we tend not to spend it.

 While the money is in the traditional IRA it grows and you don’t have to pay any taxes on it.
 You only pay tax on the money you withdraw as you withdraw it.
-But you pay income tax (as opposed to capital gains) on every dime as you make withdrawals.
+(Make sure you understand IRA withdrawal rules.)
+The only drawback is that you pay income tax (as opposed to capital gains) on every dime as you withdraw.

 Let me give you an example.

-Let’s assume that over the years, your total contributions are $100,000.
+Let’s assume that over the years, your total contributions add up to $100,000.
 But because the market tumbles by the time you retire, the account drops to $25,000.
 You lost $75,000 but you don’t get a write-off for the losses.
-No sir.
+No, sir.
 You will pay full income tax on the $25,000 as you withdraw it.

 a.
 Income – you have to have earned income in order to contribute.